Raphhh/samurai/doc/user-guide/installation.md

 # mv composer.phar /usr/local/bin/composer
 ```

-So, you can execute directly the composer command:
+So, you can execute directly the composer command anywhere (instead of the composer.phar only in a specific dir):
 ```console
 $ composer --version
 ```